newhavenrb/conferences/Evented-Ruby-vs-Node.js.md

     * Scheduling must be done by programmer
     * One request per fiber
     * Maybe have to use a different app server.
+    * Not a lot of work, but doesn't make a huge difference up front; mixing paradigms

 ## External Links